Moving to Coron, Philippines

 If you have not spent a lot of time in Coron, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Coron, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Coron for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay long-term or if you prefer flexibility.
 Renting doesn't require a large upfront investment and it's generally easier to move if your circumstances change.
 It also allows you to avoid property taxes, maintenance costs, and other expenses associated with homeownership.
 Consider the cost of living, the real estate market, and your lifestyle needs before making a decision.
-It's also advisable to consult with a real estate professional or financial advisor to help you make the best decision based on your personal situation," remarked one expat in Coron, Philippines.
+It's also advisable to consult with a real estate professional or financial advisor to help you make the best decision based on your personal situation," said one expat in Coron.

 What should I pack when moving to Coron?